(This catalog is a record of graduate

 This catalog does not establish or constitute a contract between UW-La Crosse and its students.
 Instead, it provides descriptive and summary information outlining university rules, policies, regulations, course listings, and degree programs.
 It is important for students to become acquainted with UW-L requirements and regulations, and to continue to keep informed about them while they are enrolled.

 The faculty and administration of the University of Wisconsin-La Crosse believe that it is the task of the university to make people safe for ideas, not to make ideas safe for people.
 Beyond formal lectures and laboratory experiences, the University provides opportunities for the presentation of diverse views to stimulate thought and discussion in the University community.
 It is the responsibility of the University to strive, over a period of time, to attain a diversified presentation of ideas by people who are engaged in research and social dialogue.
 Thus, the University seeks to increase student exposure to the ever-expanding world of ideas.
 In a democratic society we can do no less.
-No one shall be compelled to attend or listen.
-All must be free to hear.
 The appearance of any particular speaker on campus implies neither approval nor disapproval by the administration or the faculty of what that speaker says.

 The University of Wisconsin-La Crosse is totally committed to providing equal education and employment opportunity regardless of gender, race, color, creed, religion, national origin, disability, ancestry, age, sexual orientation, pregnancy, marital or parental status.
 Title IX of the Educational Amendments of 1972 prohibits discrimination on the basis of gender in any educational program or activity receiving federal financial assistance by way of grant, contract or loan.
 Title VI of the Civil Rights Act of 1964 is similar in its prohibition of discrimination on the basis of race, color or national origin.
 Section 504 of the Rehabilitation Act of 1973 and the American Disabilities Act of 1990 prohibit discrimination on the basis of physical or mental handicap.
 Equal educational opportunity includes: admission, recruitment, extracurricular programs and activities, housing facilities, access to course offerings, counseling and testing, financial assistance, employment, health and insurance services, and athletics.
 Sexual harassment is a form of sex discrimination that is unlawful and contrary to the fundamental standards of a university community.
 All grievances, questions or requests for information should be referred to the Affirmative Action Officer, 132 Graff Main Hall.